turbulenz/turbulenz_engine/docs/source/turbulenz_services/userdata_api.rst

 A single large request will not take advantage of the multiple connections.
 Equally, lots of small requests will have a higher chance of requiring a connection restart and will have a higher HTTP request header overhead.

-Subsequently, it is preferable to split large requests into several smaller requests.
+Subsequently, it is preferable to split large requests into several smaller requests to maximize throughput.
-A large set of small requests should be grouped into several larger requests.
+Lots of small requests (<1KB) should be grouped into several larger requests to minimize HTTP request header overhead.

 ..
 NOTE::
   A request that is smaller than 1KB should not be split as multiple request headers will require more than 1KB.
   An exception to this rule is when splitting the request means that only one of the requests needs to be made.

 Usage guidelines
 ================

+.. _userdata_key_value_store:

 **The key-value system**

-The HTTP model requires a different way of thinking about save data.
+The :ref:`HTTP model <working_with_http>` requires a different way of thinking about save data.
 An online model no longer suits a single large save game object and Turbulenz Services encourage developers to break their save game data into small transactions.
 In order to allow you to take advantage of the HTTP model Turbulenz has provided a key-value system for saving user data.
 This allows you to split your own save games into parts.